 Of course, no relationship can maintain that new-relationship excitement for more than a year or two.
 And anyone who’s committed to a healthy, long-term marriage has to acknowledge that the relationship is going to change over time – life happens and “stuff” gets in the way!

 BUT, couples can take steps to bring back some of that initial excitement, and one of the easiest ways is to do something different every now and then.
 We all love our routines, but routines get boring!
 So do something this week to break out of doing the same old thing with your husband.
-And consider doing something different or a little bit exciting every week this summer.
+And consider doing something different or a little bit exciting every week for the next couple of months.

 What do you think about the idea of investing a bit of time and effort in order to protect your marriage and strengthen it?
 Leave a comment or send me an email – I would love to hear from you.